PaloAltoGreen morphs to promote "green gas,"

-Nationally top-ranked, the PaloAltoGreen program has been supporting 100% California-produced solar energy in 2013.
-Over its 10 year history, the program has shown time and time again that Palo Altans can and will lead the way down the path to a totally sustainable future.
+Nationally top-ranked, the PaloAltoGreen electric renewables program has over its 10 year history shown time and time again that Palo Altans can and will lead the way down the path to a totally sustainable future.
 Palo Alto was the first community in California to be certified as a Green Power Community by the U.S. Environmental Protection Agency.
-Now the City Council has voted to reconsider the best direction for the program, in light of the decision earlier this year for the City to only purchase carbon-neutral electric power for all customers.
+Over the years, PaloAltoGreen electric program participants supported wind and solar facilities throughout the state, including several local Palo Alto solar facilities (scroll down for details).

 Municipal Service Center (MSC): Located on East Bayshore Road off Highway 101, this 75 kilowatt project is notable because of its solar trackers, which follow the sun.
 This results in almost a 50% greater ability to capture solar energy than non-tracking projects nearby.

 Cubberley Community Center: The Cubberley Community Center, located in South Palo Alto, has been home to a wide variety of recreational activities for over 20 years.
 It is also the site of the largest of three city-funded solar projects.
 In 2008, a 117 kilowatt rooftop photovoltaic system was installed to generate electricity and protect classrooms from sun and rain.

 Lucy Evans Baylands Nature Interpretive Center: Located amongst the salt marshes at the east end of Embarcadero Road, the Baylands Interpretive Center is home to a unique tidal and fresh water habitat as well as the City of Palo Alto’s third solar facility.
 Along with amazing bird watching, visitors can view the Center's rooftop solar panels using a submarine periscope.